hdelva/fosite/thesis/report.md

 Without being able to accurately evaluate loop conditions or generators it's impossible to know how many times a loop body gets executed.
 There are a few different approaches to this problem.
 The most accurate one is to iterate until we can conclude doing further iterations won't benefit the analysis anymore, we say that a _fixed-point_ state has been reached in this case.
 Every iteration will likely change something though, so that recognizing a fixed-point state isn't as easy as waiting for an iteration that changes nothing.

-An easier approach that still has sufficient accuracy is to evaluate every loop body exactly two times.
+An easier approach that still has sufficient accuracy is to evaluate every loop body exactly twice.
 Theoretically it's possible to not even do a single iteration -- this leads to false positives however as most exercises can guarantee that some loops will always have to do something.
-There are two reasons for why two iterations is significantly more accurate than a single one.
+There are two reasons why two iterations is significantly more accurate than a single one.
 For starters, the first iteration can redefine values that are only used within the loop body.
 If this redefinition is wrong, this can only be recognized by evaluating it a second time.
 The second reason is to differentiate between the `break` and `continue` statements.
 As section \ref{namespace} will discuss, these two statements will hide changes until some later point during execution.
 For the `break` statement that point is the end of the loop, for the `continue` statement however this point is the beginning of the next iteration.

 The analysis of loops goes hand in hand with _watches_, which are used to compare the execution state before and after executing the loop.
-They start in a setup phase, during which it will learn which components to watch.
-A new watch gets made at the beginning of evaluating the loop test or loop generator, and it will store all data dependencies (corresponding to the of the data-flow analysis) for that expression.
+They start in a setup phase, during which they will learn which components to watch.
+A new watch gets made at the beginning of evaluating the loop test or loop generator, and it will store all data dependencies (corresponding to those of the data-flow analysis) for that expression.
 It will contain the returned mappings for the identifiers, along with a list of used objects.
 The watch leaves the setup phase before evaluating the loop body, and it will now store all data changes for the identifiers and objects that are being watched.

 The information in a watch can be used to see  whether or not iterating affects the loop test or the loop generator.
-Knowing under which conditions iterating changed something is easy, the watch already contains that information.
+Knowing under which conditions iteration changed something is easy.
+The watch already contains that information.
 Finding the paths that don't change anything isn't as easy because the watches only contain changes -- the opposite of what we want.
 The invariants can be found by taking all the complementary paths of all the changes, and retaining only those that are mergeable with all changes.
 Section \ref{warnings} will discuss how this information can be used as an indicator of error prone code.

 ## Namespace